 The United States opens its argument about redressability with select quotes intended to persuade the Court that an injury really does not have to be redressed.
-ECF No. 60 at 11.
+ECF No. 70 at 11-12.
 However, the authority doesn't say that.
 For instance, in Larson v.
-Valente, the Supreme Court emphasized that a discrete injury would "indeed be completely redressed by a favorable decision[,"] thus establishing redressability (emphasis added).
+Valente, the Supreme Court emphasized that a discrete injury would "indeed be completely redressed by a favorable decision[,]" thus establishing redressability (emphasis added).
 456 U.S. 228, 243 (1982).
 See also Bronson v.
 Swensen, 500 F.3d 1099, 1112 (10th Cir.
 2007) (where redressability was not established because, in part, "a declaratory judgment [would not] avoid the future possibility (albeit remote) of a criminal prosecution.").
 The United States' purported injury would not be completely redressed, or really redressed at all, if relief were granted.
 State court judges (which are likely necessary parties) could continue issuing decisions.
-Other State officials such as the Governor could continue to prosecute cases, just as the Governor has in Oklahoma v.
-Bull, No. CF-2023-226 (Dist.
-Ct.
-Rogers Cnty.).
+Other State officials such as the Governor could continue to prosecute cases.